EdwinSanFI/Project-Slot/README.md

 ## Change dollars to credits

+* The program will print the amount of dollars available to convert to credits.
+With this, you can decide the quantity.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682299-ce64113e-b105-45b2-b4da-788724b801e2.png" alt="Combinations">
 </p>

+* But if you decide to exchange more dollars than you have available, the program will print an error message.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682300-5218fff4-761f-4781-87b4-e63d436c12e7.png" alt="Combinations">
 </p>

 ## Change credits to dollars

+* The program will print the amount of credits available to convert to dollars.
+With this, you can decide the quantity.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682294-5cba59de-7b58-4376-933b-9ee4b96e9d8c.png" alt="Combinations">
 </p>

+* But if you decide to exchange more credits than you have available, the program will print an error message.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682296-95a6368f-4e08-4cec-b3ce-33b8d9ebd3c2.png" alt="Combinations">
 </p>

 ## Withdraw dollars

+* The program will print the amount of dollars available to withdraw.
+With this, you can decide the quantity.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682282-e2c46b86-0ed0-45d1-ab00-23edca683fe7.png" alt="Combinations">
 </p>

+* But if you decide to withdraw more dollars than you have available, the program will print an error message.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/174682285-d21c374c-7c41-4013-b2a0-6395bb36072d.png" alt="Combinations">
 </p>